krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md

 **Transformations**:
 - Original file is converted from JSON to YAML and from Swagger 2.0 to OpenAPI 3.0.1 with the following tool: https://editor.swagger.io/
-- File is pruned to only include the endpoints and schemas relevant to Pull Requests.
+- File is pruned to only include the endpoints and schemas relevant to PullRequests.

 **List of change made to the OpenAPI Specification (OAS)**:
 - Added the following plugin endpoint: